emqx/cloud-docs/en_US/quick_start/introduction.md

 :::tip Tip

-In this Overview page, you can also get the connection details, please ensure that you save the connection address and port information as we will be using it to test the connection using the MQTT X client.
+In this Overview page, you can also get the connection details, please ensure that you save the connection address and port information as we will be using it to test the connection using the MQTTX client.

 :::